 Using ArchiCAD as a design tool can increase productivity, and reduce the likelihood for errors in compliance adherence.
 In this video we'll review the process, benefits, and some ongoing limitations in using ArchiCAD as a design tool.

 What's next - Documentation

 Once the design phase is finished, the Archicad Documentation course by Robert Mann from Archi-Ed teaches how to develop presentation and technical documentation plan sets for design approval and construction.

-To express your interest in enrol in this course and for any other enquiries, please email: email@example.com or leave a comment in the space below.
+To enquire, please email: firstname.lastname@example.org or leave a comment in the space below.